How do we conform to God’s will?

 Seek first the kingdom of God and his justice

-Do we then for love of Him give up the desire to possess the perishable goods of this world?
-By virtue of another of Christ’s promises these goods a hundredfold, as well as eternal life, are assured us in this life, and as a result we shall be rich while we are judged to be poor.
-Freed from the thirst for wealth, from the possession of it and the burden that accompanies it, we shall enjoy a peace and contentment unknown to those who, appearing to possess riches, are in reality possessed by them and cannot escape the cares they bring with them.
-In this way we shall experience the truth of St. Paul’s words that godliness has the promise of the present life as well as of that which is to come.
+Do we then, for the love of Him, give up the desire to possess the perishable goods of this world?
+By virtue of another of Christ’s promises these goods a hundredfold, as well as eternal life, have assured us in this life, and as a result, we shall be rich while we are judged to be poor.
+Freed from the thirst for wealth, from the possession of it and the burden that accompanies it, we shall enjoy peace and contentment unknown to those who, appearing to possess riches, are in reality possessed by them and cannot escape the cares they bring with them.
+In this way, we shall experience the truth of St. Paul’s words that godliness has the promise of the present life as well as of that which is to come.
 (1 Tim.
 4:8 )

 Paraphrases and Excerpts from Trustful Surrender to Divine Providence THE SECRET OF PEACE AND HAPPINESS